AditiaSharma/Malenoma-Skin-Cancer-Detection/README.md

 ## Melanoma Cancer Detection Using CNN
 > We are usiung multiclass classification model using a custom convolutional neural network in TensorFlow.
-In the past 10-year period, from 2008 to 2018,
+From 2008 to 2018,
 > the annual number of melanoma cases has increased by 53%, partly due to increased UV exposure.
 > Although melanoma is one of the most lethal types of skin cancer, a fast diagnosis can lead to a very high chance of survival.